arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 It's no secret that getting started with Property-Based Testing (PBT) is hard.
 This series of articles does not have the presumption of changing this fact.
 It is merely the outcome of the observations and thoughts I have gathered during my personal journey.<br/>
 By no means is this a comprehensive manual.
 Consider it as a friendly introduction to help dispel the fear.

-I will mostly use C# and F#, and just some bits of Haskell here and there.
+I will use examples in C#.

 **Note**: if you prefer to start directly with a code example, go straight with the [4th installment on Property-driven Development](property-testing-4): the other 3 posts can be read later.